tidev/node-ios-device/README.md

 specific output yourself.
 If you specify a port, then it will connect to that port and relay all messages.

+Starting with iOS 10, relaying the syslog is virtually useless. iOS 10 has a new logging system that skips the syslog.
+You can get log output using the `log` command introduced in macOS Sierra, but it's not available for OS X El Capitan users.
+Because of this, `node-ios-device` added the ability to specify a port, but then your iOS app must contain a TCP server that accepts connects and outputs log messages to the `node-ios-device` log.

 * `{String} udid` - The device udid
 * `{String} port` (optional) - The TCP port listening in the iOS app to connect to